 IMPALA Study

-Randomized, open-label, multicenter, interventional study of 160 virologically suppressed HIV-1 infected adults (18 years or older) who have a history of, or are at high risk of, sub-optimal adherence to daily oral ART and/or engagement in HIV care comparing the efficacy of switching to every 2 months (Q2M) intramuscular (IM) injection of cabotegravir (CAB) long-acting (LA) plus rilpivirine (RPV) LA compared with continuation of daily oral ART
+Randomized, open-label, multicenter, interventional study of 160 virologically suppressed HIV-1 infected adults (≥18 years) who have a history of, or are at high risk of, sub-optimal adherence to daily oral ART and/or engagement in HIV care.
+The study compares every 2-month intramuscular injection of cabotegravir long-acting plus rilpivirine LA against continuation of daily oral ART.

 Primary Endpoint